Publication Date: December 30, 2016

 Each educational change question sheds much-needed light on today’s large-scale education policies and related reforms around the world.
 The authors focus on what makes each question globally significant, what we know from international research, and what can be inferred from benchmark evidence.
 The final chapter offers a model for policymakers with implications for teaching, learning, and schooling overall.

 Pasi Sahlberg is a professor of practice at the University of Helsinki and Arizona State University and author of Grawemeyer Award–winning Finnish Lessons (now in its Second Edition).
+He received the 2021 Australian Council for Educational Leaders (ACEL) Hedley Beare Award for Educational Writing and the 2021 ACEL Dr. Paul Brock Memorial Medal.
 Visit his website at www.pasisahlberg.com.
 Jonathan Hasak is a manager of public policy and government affairs at Year Up.
 Vanessa Rodriguez is an assistant professor in the Center for Early Childhood Health and Development in the Department of Population Health at the NYU School of Medicine.

 "In Hard Questions on Global Educational Change, Sahlberg, Hasak, and Rodriguez have provided a needed reminder that 21st Century education systems should be viewed within an international context, and that such systems will face ever changing hard questions.
 This reminder is particularly important for education students who wish to become change-makers . . . provides an excellent introduction to the preparation and encouragement of both undergraduate and graduate education students to become 21st Century changemakers."